GuideDallas DPS Mega Centers: Hours & Wait Times (2026)

 Can I get a same-day driver's license appointment in Dallas?

 Rarely at North Garland or Carrollton, but sometimes at smaller suburban Dallas-area offices.
-Three paths: the self-service kiosk at less-busy locations, the 6:30 AM web release of new slots, or cancellation monitoring during business hours.
-Automated cancellation monitoring is the most reliable same-day path because slots vanish within seconds of being posted.
+Three paths: the self-service kiosk at less-busy locations, the early-morning web release of new slots (in our monitoring, typically around 6:30 AM), or cancellation monitoring during business hours.
+Cancellation monitoring is the most reliable same-day path because newly opened slots at busy offices get claimed quickly.

 How long is the wait for a Dallas DPS appointment?